lucasbombarda/locof/README.md

 # Installation and Usage
 Ensure that you have Rust installed on your machine.
 If you don't have it, you can install it by following the instructions on the [official website](https://www.rust-lang.org/tools/install).

-Clone this repository and run the following command:
+Clone this repository by running:
 ```bash
 $ git clone --depth=1 https://github.com/lucasbombarda/locof
 ```